THE RIVER BARROW

 The River Barrow is considered one of Ireland's most scenic and picturesque inland waterways.
 At 192 kilometres, it is the second longest river in Ireland, behind the River Shannon.
 Along with the River Nore and River Suir, the Barrow is one of The Three Sisters.
 Passing through some of Ireland’s most scenic countryside, the Barrow is a tourist’s delight.
 The Barrow rises in Co.
 Laois and flows through Kildare, Carlow, Kilkenny, Waterford and Wexford.
 Fringed with reeds and river flora, and harbouring a wealth of wildlife on its banks, the River Barrow bears boats and barges along 68 kilometres of navigable waterway past idyllic riverside villages and through 23 Victorian locks.

 The River Barrow has in recent years experienced an exciting rejuvenation.
 Numerous sporting activities are available, while a range of other more relaxing activities can also be enjoyed.
 Many events are held during the year, which include walking festivals, boating regattas and music and art festivals.
-The Barrow Way walking track is also increasing in popularity and becoming its own attraction.
+The Barrow Way walking track is also increasing in popularity and becoming an attraction in its own right.

 © 2014, all rights reserved - www.riverbarrow.net